The Truth about Building Permits

 Seismic Retrofit Guidelines

 Seismic retrofitting is an unregulated industry.
 Contractors and engineers do not need any special licensing or education.
-Retrofit guidelines, which are purely voluntary unless you want grant money from FEMA and California Earthquake Authority retrofit programs.
-These programs require using Standard Plan A, and Appendix Chapter A3 of the International Existing Building Code, which we believe are outdated and impractical compared to a rational custom designed retrofit using principles outlined on this page describing cripple wall retrofits.
-Without guidelines contractors and engineers often, and quite literally, “make things up” when designing a seismic retrofit.
+Retrofit guidelines are purely voluntary unless you want grant money from FEMA and California Earthquake Authority retrofit programs.
+These programs require using Standard Plan A, and Appendix Chapter A3 of the International Existing Building Code, which we believe are outdated and impractical compared to a rational, custom-designed retrofit using principles outlined on this page describing cripple wall retrofits.
+Without guidelines, contractors and engineers often, and quite literally, “make things up” when designing a seismic retrofit.

 Real World Consequences of No Seismic Retrofit Building Codes